sap-tutorials/Tutorials/tutorials/cp-msft-account-create/cp-msft-account-create.md

 ![security information](security_info.png)

 You are now done with the registration for an Microsoft account.
-Copy the URL of your Application Registration Portal and paste it in the text field below, then click **Validate**.
+Copy the URL of your Application Registration Portal and paste it in the text field below, then click on **Validate**.

 ![registration portal](registration_portal.png)